telerik/ajax-docs/controls/ribbonbar/radribbonbar-items/ribbonbargallery/ribbonbargallerycategory.md

 ## RibbonBarGalleryCategory

->note The RibbonBarGalleryCategory is available after the **Q2 2013** release of the RadControls controls.
+>tip The RibbonBarGalleryCategory is available after the **Q2 2013** release of the RadControls controls.
 >